saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-18-juniper-lxml-xpath-examples.md

     print(interface_xml_pretty)
 </pre>

-Even easier then using the above would be to just check the XML on the device.
+Even easier then using the above would be to just check the XML on the device using <b>show interfaces extensive | display xml</b>.

 XPATH getting the physical interface names in case they include 'et':
 <pre style="font-size:12px">